The fluorescence microscope¶

-To detect the electron spin resonance frequencies of the NV centers we use a fluorescence microscope, sketched in the figure.
+To detect the electron spin resonance (ESR) frequencies of the NV centers, we use the fluorescence microscope sketched in Fig. 4.1.

 A green laser is reflected off a dichroic mirror and focused into the diamond by a microscope objective, thereby exciting NV centers in the diamond.
 The resulting NV center photoluminescence is collected by the same microscope objective, transmitted through the dichroic mirror and focused onto the sensor chip of an CMOS camera.